hornvale/hornvale-2023/book/src/front_matter/epigraph.md

 ALTERNATE UNIVERSES.
 ```

-I quite liked the idea of a self-contained and self-maintaining universe, as well as alternate universes, and thought I might try to create a system for creating them.
+I quite liked the idea of a self-contained and self-maintaining universe, as well as alternate universes, and thought I might try to create a system for creating and playing with them.